Kakadu National Park: Aboriginal history

-Aboriginal peoples have occupied the Kakadu area continuously for around 60,000 years.
+Aboriginal people have occupied the Kakadu area continuously for around 60,000 years.
 Kakadu National Park is renowned for the richness of its Aboriginal cultural sites.
 There are more than 5,000 recorded art sites illustrating Aboriginal culture over thousands of years.
-The archaeological sites demonstrate Aboriginal occupation for at least 20,000 and possibly up to 40,000 years.
+The archaeological sites demonstrate Aboriginal occupation for at least 40,000 and possibly up to 65,000 years.

-The arrival of non-Indigenous people
+Arrival of non-Indigenous people

 Explorers

 The Chinese, Malays and Portuguese all claim to have been the first non-Aboriginal explorers of Australia's north coast.
 The first surviving written account comes from the Dutch.
 In 1623 Jan Carstenszoon made his way west across the Gulf of Carpentaria to what is believed to be Groote Eylandt.
 Abel Tasman is the next documented explorer to visit this part of the coast in 1644.
 He was the first person to record European contact with Aboriginal people.
 Almost a century later Matthew Flinders surveyed the Gulf of Carpentaria in 1802 and 1803.

 Phillip Parker King, an English navigator entered the Gulf of Carpentaria between 1818 and 1822.
 During this time he named the three Alligator Rivers after the large numbers of crocodiles, which he mistook for alligators.

 Ludwig Leichhardt was the first land-based European explorer to visit the Kakadu region, in 1845 on his route from Moreton Bay in Queensland to Port Essington in the Northern Territory.
 He followed Jim Jim Creek down from the Arnhem Land escarpment, then went down the South Alligator before crossing to the East Alligator and proceeding north.

 In 1862, John McDouall Stuart travelled along the south-western boundary of Kakadu but did not see any people.

 The first non-Aboriginal people to visit and have sustained contact with Aboriginal people in northern Australia were the Macassans from Sulawesi and other parts of the Indonesian archipelago.
 They travelled to northern Australia every wet season, probably from the last quarter of the seventeenth century, in sailing boats called praus.
 Their main aim was to harvest trepang (sea cucumber), turtle shell, pearls and other prized items to trade in their homeland.
 Aboriginal people were involved in harvesting and processing the trepang, and in collecting and exchanging the other goods.

 There is no evidence that the Macassans spent time on the coast of Kakadu but there is evidence of some contact between Macassan culture and Aboriginal people of the Kakadu area.
 Among the artefacts from archaeological digs in the park are glass and metal fragments that probably came from the Macassans, either directly or through trade with the Cobourg Peninsula people.